 Chadwick is also "a hamlet and manor, in the parish and union of Bromsgrove, Upper division of the hundred of Halfshire, Droitwich and E. divisions of the county of Worcester."
 However, we can find no relationship with the locale and the surname.

-Important Dates for the Chadrik family
+Early History of the Chadrik family

 This web page shows only a small excerpt of our Chadrik research.
 Another 103 words (7 lines of text) covering the years 1080 and 1335 are included under the topic Early Chadrik History in all our PDF Extended History products and printed products wherever possible.